Karlsruhe Tulip Book

 Karlsruhe (Germany) — 1730

-A bibliophilic record of Baroque-era tulip mania in the palace gardens of Karlsruhe: one of four volumes still preserved today containing the extensive collection of thousands of watercolors of tulips and other exotic flowers
+A bibliophilic record of Baroque-era tulip mania in the palace gardens of Karlsruhe: one of only four volumes still preserved today containing the extensive collection of thousands of watercolors of tulips and other exotic flowers

 1. Originally designed in 1717, the Baroque garden had many exotic plants, tulips in particular